knowledgeboard/knowledgeboard.github.io/templates/blog.md

 only 37.5kg dumbbells in the gym.
 I was already repping that.
 We'll have to do some harder exercises with those ones.
 Other than that, I looked PEELED AF.

+### 2024-01-18 13:08

+Afterlunch one.
+Tasks flying, zoned out with the website, N. comes in with Python requests.
+Still making improvements on website.
+Now gotta prepare the final version of everything for visualizer.
+It's like a game.
+Need to *minmax* all of it.

+Started talking a lot with most of the guys at lunch.
+Feels like I'm slowly getting tag of the *regular* one and kinda a part of team member.